luau-lang/rfcs/docs/generic-constraints.md

 ## Design
 ### Syntax
-There are a few options for the syntax of generic constraints.
+There are two new options for syntax that come with this generic constraints.
 1. Treat the generic parameter as a variable--annotate it as declaring a new variable.
 ```luau
 local function getProperty<T, K: keyof<T>>( object: T, key: K ): index<T, K>